HosseinAnari/RM/Readme.md

    --database_path or -dp
       path to the pangenome database.
    -1
-      a text file containing path to the first short-read archive in FASTQ or FASTA format.
+      the first short-read archive in FASTQ format, which can be gz/bz2 compressed.
+This file can be precessed interleaved by -il option.
    -2
-      optionally, a text file containing path to the second short-read archive in FASTQ or FASTA format.
+      optionally, the second short-read archive in FASTQ format, which can be gz/bz2 compressed.
    --genome-numbers or -gn
       a text file containing genome_numbers to map reads against in each line.